uiceds/cee-492-project-2025-Team1/cee492_report.typ

   image("figures-NeuralNetwork-Georg/01_PredictionAccuracy.png", width: 80%),
   caption: [Model accuracy plot comparing predicted vs. true concrete strengths.
 Points close to the diagonal indicate high predictive performance.]
 ) <fig-nn>

+== Cross-Validation Performance

+To further assess the robustness and generalization capability of the neural network, a 5-fold cross validation was performed.
+In each fold, the model was re-initialized and trained from scratch using the same architecture and hyperparameters as in the main experiment.
+The coefficient of determination (R²) was computed on the validation fold to quantify predictive accuracy.

+The results show consistently strong performance across all folds, with R² values ranging from 0.803 to 0.839 and a mean cross-validated score of R² = 0.820.
+This demonstrates that the neural network generalizes reliably to unseen data and that its predictive accuracy is not dependent on a particular train–test split.

+#figure(
+  caption: [Performance metrics of the Neural Network under 5-Fold Cross Validation.],
+  placement: none,

+  table(
+    columns: (3.5cm, 3.5cm),
+    align: center,

+    table.header(
+      [*Fold*], [*R² Score*]
+    ),

+    [1], [0.8155],
+    [2], [0.8386],
+    [3], [0.8053],
+    [4], [0.8374],
+    [5], [0.8032],
+    [*Mean*], [0.8200],
+  )
+) <tbl-NN>

 = Summarized Results